siddarthreddygsr/siddarthreddygsr.github.io/readme.md

 - [x] fix blur effect in chrome
 - [x] fix footer
 - [ ] uncheck nav checkbox when clicked on an anchor tag
+- [ ] media player in website to play eric audio
+- [ ] video player to play audio reactive?